 - Financial: The monetary aspects that support both your business and personal life, from investments and savings to cash flow management and wealth-building.

-Leg 1: Business – Building a Company that Serves Your Life Goals
+Leg 1: Business – Building a Company That Serves Your Life, Not the Other Way Around

 Key Areas to Strengthen the Business Leg:

-Leg 2: Personal – Defining What Success Means Beyond the Business
+Leg 2: Personal – Defining Success Beyond the Business

 Key Areas to Strengthen the Personal Leg:

-Leg 3: Financial – Building Wealth and Security for the Future
+Leg 3: Financial – Building Wealth and Security for the Long Haul

 Key Areas to Strengthen the Financial Leg:

 Why It Matters: Financial security is the foundation for both personal and business success.
-When finances are optimized, they create a safety net and future opportunities, enabling you to pursue your personal goals without financial stress.
+When finances are optimized, they create a safety net and future opportunities, enabling me to pursue my personal goals without financial stress.

 How to Keep the Stool Balanced: Bringing it All Together